 All international anglers must obtain permits to legally fish in Mongolia.
 The most important (and expensive) of these is the taimen permit.
+The total permit package is approximately US$500.
 Individuals cannot purchase taimen permits directly.
 All such permits are allocated to a handful of government-endorsed outfitters.
 International anglers are required to book with an endorsed outfitter.
 The outfitter then secures the taimen permit on behalf of the angler.

 Only government-endorsed companies are allocated permits.
 These companies must be Mongolian-owned and have an established record of successful tourism management and taimen conservation.

 Allocations are based on the conservation status of each river’s fishery.
 The allocations are designed to protect both the fishery and the quality of the fishing experience.

 At present, only four taimen river systems can be fished legally.
 A specified tourism company is responsible for fishing on each river system.
 Two of these rivers are designated as taimen sanctuaries, with additional restrictions and special rules developed through long-term conservation management agreements.
 Mongolia River Outfitters and Fish Mongolia are the designated outfitters in the taimen sanctuaries.

 Unfortunately, many companies and individuals continue to advertise illegal fishing trips to Mongolia.
 This includes both national and international companies and individuals.
 Many companies advertising what appear to be legitimate taimen fishing trips are skirting the law.
 If a company advertises a low-cost trip, you can almost be certain you will be fishing illegally.